The Deep Dive, Getting to the Bottom of Daylight Saving Time

 [Spreadsheet notes: SRS1 Cubic Spline converts centered monthly retail sales to daily rates.]

-[Spreadsheet notes: Get ranked-order data and location.
-Convert location to longitude.
-By formula convert longitude to minutes of delay.
-Convert minutes of delay to percentage of dark mornings using already established delay to percent relationships.
+dark mornings using already established delay to percent relationships.
 Use Excel percentile formula to produce graph and table.
-Data related to the fix come directly from original computer program.
-Note: In a perfectly symmetric ±30 time zone, median delay is zero.
-Median delay at "Time Zone/DST Fix" comes close to this.]
+Data related to the fix come directly from original

-Meanwhile, in the US, only 20% of us live in zones that appear to be conducive to excellence by having fewer than 30% dark mornings.
+In the US, only 20% of us live in zones that appear to be conducive to excellence by having fewer than 30% dark mornings.

 In a far more appropriate fashion, at the median the Top 10 universities operate at a mere 23% dark mornings.
 Commendable yes.
 But not remarkable!
 More favorably, repairing time zones and DST gives us a median 19% dark mornings.
 With this, the entire nation, not just a select few universities, can have a low level of median morning darkness that is conducive to enhanced cognition.

 [Spreadsheet notes: Used CDC Places database and heading notes.
 For per capita personal income, diploma, and poverty used CDC Social Vulnerability Index 2018.
 In Excel matched delays with location.
 Sorted on CDC adjusted values.
 Calculated delay medians for counties at 50, 250, 500, 750, 1500, and 3000 group sizes.
 The RND column was created by putting delays in random order and then with the Excel Median function determining medians for Top ranks.
 The data in other columns derived their strength by the link between location and delay.
 Note: Statistical variability tends to be greatest in small sample sizes as evidenced by the RND column.
-In graph, centered rolling 200-point median, smoothed on 30-point centered moving average.]
+Obesity graph, centered rolling 200-point median, smoothed on 30-point centered moving average.]

 This is the way the table works: Each Top 50 rank contains the most advantageous characteristics in its category.
 Separately, its delay is the median of all its fifty counties.
 In this way, at each rank, median delay (the degree that a location is out of sync) is identified.
 At each subsequent rank, median delay varies because that rank is less selective, because individual delays differ according to location, and because a larger number of data points are included.